jundalisay/spblist/content/en/social/economics/music-industry.md

 Since the enjoyment of music is the end goal of music piracy, the pirate's pleasure combines with his self-love and lack of fellow-feeling with the musician.
 This becomes powerful enough to disregard the pirate's guilt at the musician's revenue loss*.

-> *This principle is the same that breeds corruption and criminal activity.
+{{< n n="*This principle is the same that breeds corruption and criminal activity.
 Politicians and criminals know that what they are doing is wrong.
 However, the pleasure that their nerves get from the ill-gotten money overrules any negative feeling that their conscience might produce.
 This is similar to the dynamics of addiction.
-The best solution is to prevent the addiction from growing in the first place.
+The best solution is to prevent the addiction from growing in the first place." >}}

 On the other hand, we often see that it is the real fans (those who have a strong fellow-feeling with the artist), who go out their way to buy the musician's vendible commodity.
 The support that they give is rightly recognized by Taylor Swift as 'fan power'.